SnoringHampton Roads, VA

 What Causes Snoring?

 Today, snoring is a possible sign of a serious medical problem, Obstructive Sleep Apnea (OSA).
 These two terms describe parts of the continuum of sleep-disordered breathing.
-This spectrum ranges from the slight vibration of the oral tissues at its mildest, to death from asphyxiation at its most extreme.
-In between lies snoring and periods of complete closure of the airway called “apnea”.
+This spectrum ranges from the slight vibration of the oral tissues at its mildest to death from asphyxiation at its most extreme.
+Between lies snoring and periods of complete airway closure called “apnea.”

 The Dangers of Snoring

-When you fall asleep, the muscles and tissues of the airway relax and the airway becomes smaller.
-The flow of air causes the relaxed tissues of the mouth and throat to vibrate producing a “snoring” sound.
-The more the tissues relax, the narrower the airway becomes which tends to speed up the flow of air.
+When you fall asleep, the muscles and tissues of the airway relax, and the airway becomes smaller.
+The airflow causes the relaxed tissues of the mouth and throat to vibrate, producing a “snoring” sound.
+The more the tissues relax, the narrower the airway becomes, which speeds up the airflow.
 This makes the relaxed tissues vibrate at various pitches.

-These same tissues, when relaxed enough, can actually close the airway (OSA) and cause periods of silence.
+When relaxed enough, these same tissues can close the airway (OSA) and cause periods of silence.
 The relaxation of the tongue can cause it to fall back and touch the back of the throat.
-Eventually, the body realizes it is suffocating due to this airway closure and arouses the sleeper (does not awaken) to a “less-deep level of sleep”, thus causing the body to move in an attempt to restart or improve breathing.
+Eventually, the body realizes it is suffocating due to this airway closure.
+It arouses the sleeper (does not awaken) to a “less-deep level of sleep,” thus causing the body to move to restart or improve breathing.

-In the sleep apnea patient, this process typically repeats 40 to 60 times per hour!
+This process typically repeats 40 to 60 times per hour in sleep apnea patients!
 Thus resulting in severe disruptions to normal sleep.
 This leads to an increased risk of significant health problems and can even be the cause of sudden death from a stroke or heart attack.
-Seeking a proper diagnosis and treatment will not only reduce or eliminate your elevated risk for these concerns but will improve your overall quality of life.
+Seeking a proper diagnosis and treatment will reduce or eliminate your elevated risk for these concerns and improve your overall quality of life.

 Oral Appliances for Snoring